 Remember your happy place

-Finally, when all else fails, we must simply embrace the chaos and manic thrill that is the back-to-school season.
-It, like any other major holiday season, only comes once a year and brings with it a special magic that we are hard pressed to remember when we’re six months down the road.
-This time of year gives us a good excuse to be swept away by audacious hopes and lofty aspirations.
+Finally, when all else fails, we must embrace the chaos and manic thrill that is the back-to-school season.
+It, like any other holiday season, only comes once a year and brings with it special magic that we are hard-pressed to remember when we’re six months down the road.
+This time of year gives us an excellent excuse to be swept away by audacious hopes and lofty aspirations.
 We have every reason to believe that we, along with our students, will make exciting breakthroughs, meet our goals, and surprise ourselves with the great things we’re able to accomplish.
 And if that’s not something to be excited about, I don’t know what is.

 This post was updated on July 18, 2019